layerswap/motherfuckinglandingpage/README.md

 The whole fucking thing is plain **stupid**

-If you store the coins in a centralized exchange, then why bother moving them in a descentralized permissionless mumbo jumbo way?
+If you store the coins in a centralized exchange, then why bother moving them in a decentralized permissionless mumbo jumbo way?

 ## The service is called **Bransfer**